sys4u/bos35/README.md

 --network admin-network \
 popoya67/admin

-# this is example when using docker
+# this is example when using docker (but our company use docker swarm. so this is not used at our company.)
 docker service create --name admin \
 --network admin-network \
 -p 12009:8009 \